Who is eligible to write a Global Studies Senior Honors Thesis?

 Thesis deadlines are set by the Director of the Honors Program each year.
-Please consult the course syllabus for L97 IAS 485.
+Please consult the course syllabus for L97 GS 485.
 In general, a completed thesis draft is due in March of your senior year.
-You will also be expected to share your progress with your peers and the Director throughout the fall semester and present your final project at the IAS conference in the spring semester.
+You will also be expected to share your progress with your peers and the Director throughout the fall semester and present your final project at the Global Studies conference in the spring semester.
 Please see the thesis deadlines below.

 Mid March (typically the Monday following Spring Break): Full and complete draft of thesis submitted to thesis advisor and the thesis committee.
-Faculty will make their recommendations for Latin Honors and the IAS Thesis prize based on this version; any thesis not turned in by this date will automatically be ineligible for Latin Honors.
+Faculty will make their certification for Latin Honors and their recommendation for the Global Studies Thesis prize based on this version; any thesis not turned in by this date will automatically be ineligible for Latin Honors.

-Late March: Thesis presentations to the IAS thesis committee, rather than a thesis defense.
-IAS will not certify a thesis for honors before the presentation, and certification must be made prior to the A&S honors certification deadline (this deadline usually falls around April 1st).
+Late March: Thesis presentations to the Global Studies thesis committee, rather than a thesis defense.
+Global Studies will not certify a thesis for honors before the presentation, and certification must be made prior to the Arts & Sciences honors certification deadline (this deadline usually falls around April 1st).

-On the last day of spring semester classes: Deadline to submit the final bound and revised version of your thesis.
-You should turn in two copies: one directly to your thesis advisor and one to Mrs. Toni Loomis (McMillan 254).
-An electronic version is also due to Mrs. Loomis on this date.
+On the last day of spring semester classes: Deadline to submit the final and revised version of your thesis.
+You should turn in two copies in electronic format: one directly to your thesis advisor and one to Mrs. Toni Loomis (email@example.com).

 What courses do I register for to get credit for my thesis work?

-For fall of your senior year, enroll in Preparation for IAS Honors Thesis L97 485, sec.
-01. Required for IAS senior thesis writers, this course addresses the methods and mechanics of research and writing in IAS, concurrently with independent work with the thesis adviser.
+For fall of your senior year, enroll in Preparation for Global Studies Honors Thesis L97 485, sec.
+01. Required for Global Studies senior thesis writers, this course addresses the methods and mechanics of research and writing in Global Studies, concurrently with independent work with the thesis adviser.
 The seminar provides structure, guidance, and response to your work.
 You will already have identified a thesis topic; in the seminar, you will identify a research question and develop a thesis proposal.
 In workshop format, you will examine one another's research questions, hypotheses, and methods of analysis.
 In additional sessions, you will learn the basics of several models of electronically assisted research, and you will develop and refine presentation skills through the presentations of their proposals and results at various stages of progress.
 Attendance is required.

-Enroll in IAS Senior Honors Thesis L97 486 sec.
+Enroll in Global Studies Senior Honors Thesis L97 486 sec.
 XX, where the section number is unique to your thesis advisor.
-While this course earns you 3 credits, those may not be counted toward the IAS major requirements.
-The course involves intensive research leading to the completion of your IAS honors thesis conducted under the supervision and guidance of a faculty sponsor.
+While this course earns you 3 credits, those may not be counted toward the Global Studies major requirements.
+The course involves intensive research leading to the completion of your Global Studies honors thesis conducted under the supervision and guidance of a faculty sponsor.

 What are the prerequisites for these courses?

-Prerequisites: 1) a GPA of 3.65 at the time of application to the thesis program; 2) the identification of a thesis adviser; and 3) the approval of the IAS Honors Program Director.
+Prerequisites: 1) a GPA of 3.65 at the time of application to the thesis program; 2) the identification of a thesis adviser; and 3) the approval of the Global Studies Honors Program Director.